Can Pope Leo remain an American citizen now that he is a foreign head of state? - ExBulletin

 Yes.
 Here are some notable examples.

 Former British Prime Minister Boris Johnson was born in New York to British parents in 1964.
-He left the United States as a young boy and renounced his American citizenship in 2016 while being a Foreign Affairs Secretary of the United Kingdom.
+He left the United States as a young boy and renounced his American citizenship In 2016 While being secretary to foreign affairs of the United Kingdom.
 Johnson became Prime Minister three years later.

 Mohamed Abdullahi Mohamed was an American citizen when he was elected president of Somalia in 2017.
 Born in Somalia, he moved to the United States in 1985 and became a citizen in the 1990s.
-Mohamed renounced his American citizenship two years in his presidency.
+Mohamed abandoned his American citizenship two years after his presidency.

 Valdas Adamkus became an American citizen after his family fled Lithuania to escape the Soviet occupation.
 He returned to win the presidency of Lithuania in 1998, years after the collapse of the Soviet Union.
 He abandoned his American citizenship after being elected.